-Master’s Degree in City or Regional Planning, Public Administration or related field preferred; One to three years of increasingly responsible experience in the fields of planning, community engagement or community development; a valid Georgia driver’s license.
+Master’s Degree in City and Regional Planning, Urban Analytics, Public Policy, Public Health, Public Administration, Geography, Economics, or related field preferred; three to five years of increasingly responsible experience performing quantitative and qualitative analysis in the fields of planning and community engagement, geography, public health, economics, or related field; and a valid Georgia driver’s license.

 The ideal candidate will possess a skillset in the following areas:

-- Knowledge of the principles, practices and trends in community development and community organizing and outreach;
+- Knowledge of principles, practices, and trends in community development and community organizing and outreach;

 - Knowledge of the City of Atlanta’s neighborhood planning processes and other community organizations;